COVESA/iot-event-analytics/docs/topics/iotea-components.md

 ## Features/Components

-- Can be deployed in the cloud (e.g. Kubernetes, Any nodeJS capable runtime, via Docker-compose)
+- Can be deployed in the cloud (e.g. Kubernetes, Any Node.js capable runtime, via Docker-compose)
-- Can be deployed on the edge device itself --> Traffic to cloud (for cloud talents) is reduced to a minimum by using smart message routing via mosquitto
+- Can be deployed on the edge device itself --> Traffic to cloud (for cloud talents) is reduced to a minimum by using ProtocolGateway-based routing.

 ### Config-Manager